 Performance outcomes Acceptable outcomes Response For self-assessable and assessable development Works on a local government road PO1 Works on a local government road do not adversely impact on footpaths or existing infrastructure within the road verge and maintain the flow, safety and efficiency of pedestrians, cyclists and vehicles.
 AO1.1 Footpaths/pathways are located in the road verge and are provided for the hierarchy of the road and located and designed and constructed in accordance with Planning scheme policy SC5 - FNQROC Regional Development Manual.
 R1.1 - R1.4 Will Comply The final design of the required earthworks will be confirmed at the Operational Works stage of the development.
 AO1.2 Kerb ramp crossovers are constructed in accordance with Planning scheme policy SC 5 - FNQROC Regional Development Manual.
 AO1.3 New pipes, cables, conduits or other similar infrastructure required to cross existing footpaths: (a) are installed via trenchless methods; or (b) where footpath infrastructure is removed to install infrastructure, the new section of footpath is installed to the standard detailed in the Planning scheme policy SC5 - FNQROC Regional Development Manual, and is not less than a 1.2 metre section.
-AO1.4 Where existing footpaths are damaged as a result of development, footpaths are reinstated ensuring: (a) similar surface finishes are used; (b) there is no change in level at joins of new and existing sections; (c) new sections are matched to existing in terms of dimension and reinforcement.
-Note - Figure 9.4.5.3.a provides guidance on meeting the outcomes.
+Where existing footpaths are damaged as a result of development, footpaths are reinstated ensuring: (a) similar surface finishes are used; (b) there is no change in level at joins of new and existing sections; (c) new sections are matched to existing in terms of dimension and reinforcement.

-Performance outcomes Acceptable outcomes Response AO1.5 Decks, verandahs, stairs, posts and other structures located in the road reserve do not restrict or impede pedestrian movement on footpaths or change the level of the road verges.
+Performance outcomes Acceptable outcomes Response Note - Figure Error!
+No text of specified style in documenta provides guidance on meeting the outcomes.
+AO1.5 Decks, verandahs, stairs, posts and other structures located in the road reserve do not restrict or impede pedestrian movement on footpaths or change the level of the road verges.
 R1.5 Not Applicable Decks, verandahs, stairs, posts and other structures are not proposed.
 Accessibility structures PO2 Development is designed to ensure it is accessible for people of all abilities and accessibility features do not impact on the efficient and safe use of footpaths.
 Note - Accessibility features are those features required to ensure access to premises is provided for people of all abilities and include ramps and lifts.
 AO2.1 Accessibility structures are not located within the road reserve.
 AO2.2 Accessibility structures are designed in accordance with AS1428.3.
 AO2.3 When retrofitting accessibility features in existing buildings, all structures and changes in grade are contained within the boundaries of the lot and not within the road reserve.
 R2 Will Comply The design of the road and accessibility structures will be confirmed at the Operational Works phase.
 Water supply PO3 An adequate, safe and reliable supply of potable, fire fighting and general use water is provided.
-AO3.1 The premises is connected to Council's reticulated water supply system in accordance with the Design Guidelines set out in Section D6 of the Planning scheme policy SC5 - FNQROC Regional Development Manual; or R3.1 Will Comply It is proposed that the development will connect into existing water infrastructure in Wabul Street, which is anticipated will serve up to 40 lots.
-It is identified that a new water main will be necessary once the development reaches above this threshold.
-AO3.2 Where a reticulated water supply system is not available to the premises, on site water storage tank/s with a minimum capacity of 10,000 litres of stored water, with a minimum 7,500 litre tank, with R3.2 Not Applicable
+AO3.1 The premises is connected to Council's reticulated water supply system in accordance with the Design Guidelines set out in Section D6 of the Planning scheme policy SC5 - FNQROC Regional Development Manual; R3.1 Will Comply It is proposed that the development will connect into existing water infrastructure in Wabul Street.
+Details will be confirmed at the Operational Work stage.
+AO3.2 Where a reticulated water supply system is not available to the premises, on site water storage tank/s with a minimum capacity of 10,000 litres of R3.2 Not Applicable